Penny Johnson Jerald

 Penny Johnson Jerald (born March 14, 1961) is an American actress.
-She played Beverly Barnes on the HBO comedy series The Larry Sanders Show, Kasidy Yates on the syndicated science fiction series Star Trek: Deep Space Nine, Sherry Palmer on the Fox series 24, Captain Victoria "Iron" Gates on the ABC comedy-drama series Castle, and Dr. Claire Finn on the Fox/Hulu science-fiction series The Orville, and the voice of Sarafina in The Lion King.
+She played Beverly Barnes on the HBO comedy series The Larry Sanders Show, Kasidy Yates on the syndicated science fiction series Star Trek: Deep Space Nine, Sherry Palmer on the Fox series 24, Captain Victoria "Iron" Gates on the ABC comedy-drama series Castle, Dr. Claire Finn on the Fox/Hulu science-fiction series The Orville, and the voice of Sarafina in The Lion King.

 Early life

 Johnson was born in Baltimore, Maryland, one of seven siblings.
 She aspired to be an actress as a child.
 She first attended Western High School before transferring to Park School of Baltimore.
 Johnson trained at the Juilliard School, where her classmates in 1982 included Megan Gallagher, Jack Kenny, Jack Stehlin, and Lorraine Toussaint.

 Career

 Jerald began her career with small guest roles.
 She made her screen debut on an episode of American Playhouse in 1983.
 Her first major role on television was Vivian Conway in The Paper Chase from 1984 to 1986.
 She appeared in General Hospital in 1986 and Do the Right Thing in 1989.
 She portrayed Virginia "Vicki" Harper on short-lived sitcom Homeroom in 1989.

 In 1992, Jerald landed the role of unflappable personal assistant, Beverly Barnes, on The Larry Sanders Show.
 For her work on Larry Sanders, Jerald received a CableACE Award nomination for Best Actress in a Comedy Series in 1996.
 Two years later, she earned an NAACP Image Award nomination in the category of Outstanding Supporting Actress in a Comedy Series.
 She continued playing Beverly until the show ended in 1998.

 Throughout the 1990s, Jerald guest starred in several television series, including Parker Lewis Can't Lose, Star Trek: The Next Generation, Grace Under Fire, Cosby and Family Law.
 She appeared as Lavinia in television film Class of '61 and portrayed Lorraine in What's Love Got to Do with It (1993).

 Following Larry Sanders, Jerald appeared in Star Trek: Deep Space Nine playing freighter captain Kasidy Yates, the love interest for the series's main character Benjamin Sisko, a recurring role which she played from 1995 to the show's end in 1999.
 In 1997, she played Laura Simon in the film Absolute Power.
 She also had a recurring guest role on ER as Lynette Evans from 1998 to 1999.
 She then appeared as Roscoe Dellums in the Emmy Award–winning TV movie The Color of Friendship.
 Jerald also guest starred on Frasier, The Practice, Touched by an Angel and The X-Files.